odkr/lpassh-add/README.md

 You can simply copy-paste the above code as a whole into a terminal.
 (Don't overlook the brackets!)

-If you want to verify the sources using [GnuPG](https://gnupg.org/), then read on.
+If you want to verify the sources using [GnuPG](https://gnupg.org/), read on.

 ### System requirements